PLA Frequently Asked Questions

 Where do I find listings for jobs in public libraries?

-Can I contribute financially to PLA?
+How can I become a sponsor or contribute financially to PLA?

 Does PLA have an awards program for members?

-What is PLA’s governing structure?
+What is PLA’s governance structure?

 I have written a book.
 How can I market it to public libraries?